On this page:

 during rendering, include a

-dependency to sap/ui/core/IconPool
+dependency to sap/ui/core/IconPool in your code.

 Don't rely on rerender